Kid Rock: Continued success and shift away from hip-hop (2001–2008)

-Continued recording and controversies (2010–present)
+Shift to country rock (2009–present)

 In 2010, Kid Rock released his country-oriented eighth studio album, Born Free, produced by Rick Rubin, and featuring guest appearances by Sheryl Crow and Bob Seger.

 In 2011, Kid Rock was honored by the NAACP, which sparked protests stemming from his past display of the Confederate flag in his concerts.
 During the ceremony, Kid Rock elaborated on his display of the flag, stating, "[I] never flew the flag with hate in my heart [...]
 I love America, I love Detroit, and I love black people."
 Kid Rock's publicist announced that 2011 was the year he officially distanced himself from the flag.

-The following year, Kid Rock performed alongside Travie McCoy and The Roots in honor of the Beastie Boys, during the band's induction to the Rock & Roll Hall of Fame.
+The following year, Kid Rock performed alongside Travie McCoy and the Roots in honor of Beastie Boys, during the band's induction to the Rock and Roll Hall of Fame.
 2012 also saw the release of Kid Rock's ninth studio album, Rebel Soul; he said that he wanted the album to feel like a greatest hits album, but with new songs.
 One of the songs on the album, "Cucci Galore", introduced Kid Rock's alter ego, Bobby Shazam.